Last Updated on March 21, 2021 by Julia Wilson

 Aspirin overdose causes inflammation, bleeding, ulceration, and perforation of the stomach, bone marrow toxicity, metabolic acidosis and damage to the kidneys and liver.

-Symptoms begin within 3-6 hours of ingestion, but may be slower to occur if lower doses are given over some time.
+Symptoms begin within 3-6 hours of ingestion but can be slower to occur if lower doses are given over a prolonged period.
 The first signs of aspirin toxicity include loss of appetite and vomiting.
-As many body systems are affected, symptoms can be varied and include the following.
+As multiple body systems are affected, symptoms can be varied and include the following.